sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_4_FunctionsOfAnOS/Q_4_FunctionsOfAnOS_Quiz.md

 **Description**

-a) Operating system is the entity which abstracts the complexity of hardware from the end user.
+Operating system is the entity which abstracts the complexity of hardware from the end user.

-b) CPU is the Central Processing Unit where all the Tasks are done.

-c) RAM is the Primary memory of the computer.
-It vanishes when the computer is turned off.

-d) All are not correct.

 ---
 ---